Preschool (Pre-K) & Kindergarten Entrance

 Kindergarten Eligibility Requirements

-To be eligible to enter Kindergarten, a child must be five years old by July 1 of the current school year.
+To be eligible to enter Kindergarten, a child must be five years old by July 1 prior to the opening of the current school year.

 All children entering kindergarten for the first time must have the following prior to attending school: